 - 24 hour post-operative care provided in collaboration with the Hospital’s skilled and caring Emergency Department veterinarians and nursing staff and support team.

 What to Expect:

-The Surgery Department offers appointments and performs surgeries from Monday through Thursday.
+The Surgery Department offers appointments from Monday to Friday and performs surgeries from Monday through Thursday.

 If your pet is having surgery, he or she should not eat after midnight the evening prior to your pet’s surgery (unless your pet is diabetic or young, in which case, please feed them as per usual).
 However, he or she should have free access to water and should continue to receive any previously prescribed medications, unless otherwise directed by your veterinarian.